Skip to main content

 • Existing topics:

-• The selected default group is assigned as the owner of all existing Apache Kafka resources.
+• The default group owns all existing Apache Kafka resources.

 • Ownership details for Apache Kafka resources are visible in the Apache Kafka topic catalog.

-• Users from different groups can still claim ownership of individual resources.
+• Users in different groups can request ownership of individual resources.

 • Topic creation workflow:

 • You can continue to create topics in your Aiven for Apache Kafka service.
-Governance in Aiven for Apache Kafka introduces an additional request-and-approval process to claim ownership of topics from the Apache Kafka topic catalog.
+Governance adds a request-and-approval process for claiming topic ownership through the Apache Kafka topic catalog.

 • All topics align with your organization's data management policies.